Lee Myung-han: Regroup in Egg is Coming

 Lee Myung-han currently serves as CEO of Egg is Coming (에그이즈커밍), following his transfer with Na Yeong-seok and Shin Won-ho to the company in March 2023.
 Eggs is Coming was established by Lee Woo-jung and She appointed the CEO role to former producer of KBS and Monster Union Ko Jeong-seok.
 During the process of deciding the company name, Lee Woo-jung, Na Yeong-seok, and Shin Won-ho were involved, aiming to create a fun company name.
 Lee Woo-jung suggested, "Eggs are coming, how about that?"
 She had a reason for liking eggs but also mentioned how something that appears weak can be strong.
 They couldn't express this idea in Korean, so they ended up with 'Egg is coming' in English, which became '에그이즈커밍' in Korean.
 Their intention was to produce entertaining programs and have some fun with it.

 Since 2018, Eggs is Coming has acted as an outsourcing company for program production directed by Na Yeong-seok and Shin Won-ho.
 By 2020, they had a team of 30 employees, including writers like Baek Sang-sook and Kim Ran-ju.
 Their initial project, Coffee Friends, was followed by the production of popular programs such as Korean Hostel in Spain, Kang's Kitchen (Seasons 2 and 3), Three Meals a Day (Mountain Village Edition, Fishing Village Edition Season 5), and Hospital Playlist.
 The YouTube channel Fifteen Nights was launched in May 2019 with a focus on embracing failure.
 It collaborates with CJ ENM and has produced various content including Rakinam, Mapo Hipster, Three Meals a Day, and Lee's Kitchen.

 In April 2023, Eggs is Coming officially became a label under CJ ENM Studios, following the establishment of CJ ENM Studios as a wholly-owned subsidiary of CJ ENM, with Ha Yong-su as CEO.
 In 2022, CJ ENM announced its plan to consolidate its eight production house subsidiaries, including Eggs is Coming, under CJ ENM Studios.
 This involved acquiring any remaining shares to make each subsidiary wholly owned and merging them into CJ ENM Studios, while keeping their names as brands or labels.
 CJ ENM Studios aims to leverage the production capabilities of its subsidiaries to become a major production company.
 Drawing inspiration from the success of Studio Dragon, another CJ ENM production company, CJ ENM Studios aspires to create synergy and produce diverse content across different genres for global OTT platforms.

 Producing style

 During their time at KBS, Lee established partnership with writer Lee Woo-jung, as well as Shin Won-ho and Na Young-seok.
-This collaborative team produced a string of highly successful shows, earning them the endearing nickname of "Yeouido Research Institute," named after the KBS office's location in Yeouido.
+This collaborative team produced a string of highly successful shows, earning them the nickname of "Yeouido Research Institute," named after the KBS office's location in Yeouido.
 After transferring to CJ E&M, they became known as Lee Myung-han's Division.
 This notable migration of esteemed directors to cable channels was widely referred to as the "Great Migration 2011" by the press.